Dr. Zero: Self-Evolving Search Agents without Training Data: Experiments

 \textbf{Datasets \& Models.} For evaluation, we experiment on multiple open-domain question answering benchmarks, including three one-hop datasets Natural Questions (NQ)~\citep{kwiatkowski2019natural}, TriviaQA~\citep{joshi2017triviaqa}, PopQA~\citep{mallen2022not}; and four multi-hop datasets HotpotQA~\citep{yang2018hotpotqa}, 2WikiMultihopQA (2WikiMQA)~\citep{ho2020constructing}, MuSiQue~\citep{trivedi2022musique} and Bamboogle~\citep{press2023measuring}.
 These datasets cover diverse search and reasoning challenges, ensuring a comprehensive evaluation of \ours across both single-turn and multi-hop scenarios.
 In our experiments, we use Qwen2.5 3B/7B Instruct as base LLMs for both baseline methods and \ours.

-\textbf{Baseline \& Evaluation.} To demonstrate the efficacy of the data-free \ours, we evaluate it against several \emph{few-shot} and \emph{supervised} baseline search agents.
+\textbf{Baseline \& Evaluation.} To demonstrate the efficacy of \ours, we evaluate it against several \emph{few-shot} and \emph{supervised} baseline search agents.
 Few-shot baselines include standard prompting, IRCoT~\citep{trivedi2023interleaving}, Search-o1~\citep{li2025search} and retrieval augmented generation (RAG)~\citep{lewis2020retrieval}.
 Supervised baselines consist of supervised fine-tuning (SFT), RL-based fine-tuning without search (R1)~\citep{guo2025deepseek} and the RL-based search agent Search-R1~\citep{jin2025search}.
-All models are evaluated using exact match with identical search engine (E5 base) and corpus settings (English Wikipedia dump). \emph{Note that all baselines require human-annotated demonstrations or training data, whereas \ours stands as the only data-free method.} Further implementation details are provided in \Cref{sec:app}.
+All models are evaluated using exact match with identical search engine (E5 base) and corpus settings (English Wikipedia dump). \emph{Unlike the baselines, \ours uses neither human-annotated QA training data nor demonstrations; the shared Wikipedia corpus and search engine serve as its external knowledge environment.} Further implementation details are provided in \Cref{sec:app}.